 - 8.3.8.1 A detailed list of hardware and software used in the priced system must be reported.
-Each item must have a vendor part number, description, and release/revision level, and either general availability status or committed delivery date.
+Each item must have a vendor part number, description, and release/revision level, and indicate General Availability (see Clause 7.2.2.1) either implicitly or explicitly(omitted Availability Dates default to the System Availability Date).
 If package pricing is used, contents of the package must be disclosed.
-Pricing source(s) and effective date(s) of price(s) must also be reported. - 8.3.8.2 The total 5-year price of the entire configuration must be reported, including: hardware, software, and maintenance charges.
-Separate component pricing is required (see Clause 7.3.1). - 8.3.8.3 The committed delivery date for general availability (availability date) of products used in the priced calculations must be reported.
-When the priced system includes products with different availability dates, the single availability date reported on the first page of the executive summary must be the date by which all components are committed to being available.
-The full disclosure report must report availability dates individually for at least each of the categories for which a pricing subtotal must be provided (see Clause 7.3.1.4).
-All availability dates, whether for individual components or for the SUT as a whole, must be disclosed to a precision of 1 day, but the precise format is left to the test sponsor.
+Pricing source(s) and effective date(s) of price(s) must also be reported. - 8.3.8.2 The total 5-year price of the entire configuration must be reported, including: hardware, software, hardware maintenance, and software support charges.
+Separate component pricing is required (see Clause 7.3.1.
+Pricing Spreadsheet.)
+Hardware maintenance and software support must be reported separately.
+The software support level must be disclosed separately from that of hardware, with separate pricing and discounts.
+The System Availability Date (see Clause 7.2.2.1) must be the single availability date reported on the first page of the executive summary.
+The full disclosure report must report Availability Dates individually for at least each of the categories for which a pricing subtotal must be provided (see Clause 7.3.1.4).
+All Availability Dates required to be reported must be disclosed to a precision of 1 day, but the precise format is left to the test sponsor.